jacobjiangwei/iOSLinkedObjectSizeMeasureTool/README.md

 ![](https://github.com/jacobjiangwei/iOSLinkedObjectSizeMeasureTool/blob/master/resources/chart.png?raw=true)

-In above example, you can clearly see we are not optimized for new added features.
+In above example, red is new version, blue is old version.
+You can clearly see we are not optimized for new added features.
 Then we know what to do next.